Category Archives: Resilience

 Similarly, women who express anger and sadness were rated as less effective than women who expressed no emotion, found Kristi Lewis Tyran of Western Washington University.

-Men who expressed sadness received lower effectiveness ratings than those who expressed in neutral emotions.
+Men who expressed sadness received lower effectiveness ratings than those who expressed neutral emotions.

 Observers attribute different motivations and causes to anger expressions by women and men.